From Rusty to Like-New: A Step-by-Step Guide to Cleaning Your Blackstone Griddle

 b.
 Scrubbing with soap and water

-Fill a bucket or sink with warm soapy water and place the grease tray and drip pan in it.
+Fill a bucket or sink with warm soapy water and place the grease tray and drip pan.
 Use a scrub brush or sponge to scrub away any grease or residue.
 Pay extra attention to any stubborn spots.
-If necessary, you can use a grill stone or pumice stone to remove built-up grease or residue.
+You can use a grill stone or pumice stone to remove built-up grease or residue.

 c.
 Rinsing and drying thoroughly